- Departments & Offices

-Inmates housed in Jail are permitted to hold money on their Inmate Account.
-This money can be used for a variety of reasons such as to purchase items off of the commissary list.
+Inmates housed in the Island County Jail are permitted to hold money on their inmate account.
+This money can be used for a variety of purposes, such as to purchase items off of the commissary list.
 When an inmate is released from custody any money remaining on their account is returned to them.

-Starting January 2021 the Island County Jail now offers family and friends an easy way to send commissary items to inmates housed in the jail.
-Secure pack is a safe and reliable way to send food items, hygiene items, writing materials and other permitted common use items to be people housed in the jail.
-Just follow the below link or look up Access Securepak by Trinity Services Group.
+The Island County Jail offers family and friends an easy way to send commissary items to inmates housed in the jail.
+Trinity Services SECUREPAK is a safe and reliable way to send food items, hygiene items, writing materials and other permitted common use items to be people housed in the jail.
+Click the link above, or look up Access Securepak by Trinity Services Group.